akkeris/daedalus/README.md

  *  `DATABASE_URL` - This is the database used for daedalus.
  *  `SECRET` - This is the secret key used to encrypt data with an aes192 encryption.
 It must be 24 bytes long.
  *  `HASH_SECRET` - This is the secret key used in the hmac process to create a hash, it should be different from `SECRET`.
- *  `ENVS_BLACKLIST` - Optional - This is a comman sepearted list of substrings that if found as the key or value will be redacted when stored.
+ *  `ENVS_BLACKLIST` - Optional - This is a comma sepearted list of substrings that if found as the key or value will be redacted when stored.
 Defaults to `PASS,KEY,SECRET,PRIVATE,TOKEN,SALT,AUTH,HASH`.

 ### Setting up GraphQL